About Peter Studdert

 I have extensive experience of embedding the principles of sustainable development into developments at all scales, from master planning through to individual buildings.
 In 2003/4 I served on the Government's Sustainable Buildings Task Group which recommended the introduction of the Code for Sustainable Homes.
-I am a member of the Special Interest Group for The Hive, an enterprise and education park that is being developed alongside the SmartLIFE centre in Cambridge.
+While at Cambridgeshire Horizons I led the project team that prepared the award-winning Cambridgeshire Green Infrastructure Strategy.

 I am an experienced facilitator for community planning workshops, and I chaired the initial meetings of the Parish Forum established to influence and shape the development of the proposed new town at Northstowe.
 I am strongly committeed to empowering local communities and engaging with them on the complex challenges that we face in promoting sustainable development.
 I have made presentations to a wide variety of audiences, and I am a passionate believer in the need to cut through bureaucracy and avoid professional jargon.

 Successful placemaking requires close collaboration between a wide variety of professionals and interest groups.
 I have led multi-disciplinary teams in designing and implementing successful projects in Cambridge and in London.
 I was a founder member of the Urban Design Group in 1978 and served on its Management Committee from 1980-85.
 Cambridge City Council was awarded Beacon Council status in 2003/4 for promoting quality in the built environment.
 In 2014 I was appointed to the National Panel for the Civic Trust Awards.

 Research and CPD